 - Beauty and the Beast – Live on Stage

 - For the First Time in Forever: A Frozen Sing Along Celebration

 Tier 1 FastPass Rankings for Hollywood Studios

-1. Slinky Dog Dash – This new family-friendly coaster can have excruciating wait times.
-If you don’t get a FastPass (which is very possibly as it’s the hardest FastPass to get in Disney World right now) then go straight to it at opening or right before park closing.
-It’s not the best attraction in Tier 1 but it is fun and worth doing.
+2. Slinky Dog Dash – This new family-friendly coaster can have excruciating wait times.
+If you don’t get a FastPass then go straight to it at opening or right before park closing.
+It’s not the best attraction in the park but it is fun and worth doing.
 While it ranks second in this post for now, I imagine it will soon be the most valuable FastPass in WDW by summer due to a pretty low capacity.

 Tier 2 FastPass+ Strategy and Rankings

 To be perfectly honest, there are a few attractions on this Group B list that I haven’t even tried.
 As usual, let’s start with the shows.

 Disney Junior Dance Party is the attraction I’ve yet to experience.
 Being a show for little kids, I’m guessing there isn’t much of a wait time.
 Also, why in the world does a dance party use the FastPass system?
 Don’t use a FastPass here.